-Dr. Iskander specializes in custom refractive cataract surgery.
+Dr. Iskander specializes in custom refractive cataract surgery in San Antonio.
 This means minimizing preexisting refractive error (i.e. prescription) as much as possible during cataract surgery, lessening our patients’ dependence on glasses after surgery.
 Besides Dr. Iskander’s surgical skills, this also requires attention to details during the preoperative assessment.
 Your particular goals and lifestyle are major factors of which intraocular lens will best suit you.
 Intraocular lenses are measured using laser interferometry with the Carl Zeiss IOL master.
 In dense cataracts, immersion A-Scan ultrasonography is also used to confirm the intraocular lens implant measurements.

 There are many types of IOLs on the market now and new ones are still under development, including lenses to correct for astigmatism, block UV light, and a range of other specific characteristics.
 Very few insurance carriers cover specialty lenses.
 Each of these lenses require specific training and certification for implantation.

 A monofocal IOL is the traditional IOL approved by the FDA in 1981.
 It is a single focus lens that generally provides good distance vision, requiring the recipient to wear glasses or bifocals to have good near and intermediate vision.
 When cataracts are present in both eyes, patients may elect to have both eyes implanted with IOL’s that correct for distance.
 This provides good distance vision, but patients will require reading glasses for up close functions.
 Patients may elect to have one eye implanted with a near lens and the other with a far lens, a technique called Monovision, which many contact lens wearers are already familiar with.
 Dr. Iskander uses the most advanced monofocal intraocular lenses available, the wavefront optimized lenses, whenever possible.
 These intraocular lenses have the best potential for visual quality and for better night vision.